 Scaffolding is an essential part of a construction site.
 It allows workers to reach higher levels and be more stable than standing on a ladder.
 However, scaffolding can be very dangerous and consistently results in accidents for construction workers.
 In fact, The Bureau of Labor Statistics has noted that while falls are a major source of personal injury in the construction injury falls from scaffolding is one of the leading reasons for a fall.

 At the Law Practice of Ken Kieklak, we are familiar with just how easy it is to be injured while working on a construction site, and we know that when accidents happen they often impact not only your life but the lives of your family.
 For more than 20 years we have been representing injured workers throughout Arkansas and right here in Fayetteville.
-If you have been injured, don’t wait to contact an attorney today.
+If you have been injured, don’t wait to contact a Fayetteville AR personal injury lawyer today.

 Scaffolding Accidents in Construction